AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here you can see several commits with few having the word 'refactor' inside.
 Some of the refactoring may come from messages coming from a linter, in that case [Rubocop](https://github.com/rubocop-hq/rubocop), it will check that I am respecting the best practices of this language.
 Or I may get some external information from the badges I integrated in my readme, if [Travis](https://travis-ci.org/) is passing, if the coverage is 100% with [Coveralls](https://coveralls.io) and if the maintainability is A with [Codeclimate](https://codeclimate.com), those are usually signs that the code has been refactored.

 However there are choices that are made that are less obvious.
-For example for the Bank test, I limit the size of the Printer methods by separating them, making sure each method respect the Single Responsibility Principle and stays DRY (Do not Repeat Yourself).
+For example for the Bank test, I limit the size of the Printer methods by separating them, **making sure each method respect the Single Responsibility Principle and stays DRY (Do not Repeat Yourself).
+The idea is to keep classes, methods and lines shorts as well as having a clear porpose of each of them, what increases the understanding and modification of it.**

 ````ruby
 class Printer